-The following table sets forth our undeveloped and developed gross and net leasehold acreage for our operated and non-operated wells at December 31, 2022.
+The following table sets forth our undeveloped and developed gross and net leasehold acreage for our operated and non-operated wells at December 31, 2024.
 Undeveloped acreage includes leased acres on which wells have not been drilled or completed to a point that would permit the production of commercial quantities of oil and gas, regardless of whether such acreage contains proved reserves.
-Undeveloped acreage should not be confused with undrilled acreage held by Production under the terms of a lease.
-Undrilled acreage held by production under the terms of a lease is included in the Developed Acreage category total shown below.
+Undeveloped acreage should not be confused with undrilled acreage Held By Production under the terms of a lease.
+Undrilled acreage Held By Production under the terms of an oil and gas lease is included in the Developed Acreage category total shown below.